The UK Art Museum presents 4 new exhibitions

 Considered his darkest and most mysterious work, “Los Disparates” is also among his most inventive works.
 Its fantastical and menacing combination of humans, animals, goblins and supernatural creatures satirizes the cruelty of mankind.
 The word disparate is often translated as “follies” today, but the meaning in his time was much harsher, on the side of stupidity, madness or lack of reason.

 The museum portfolio of Goya’s “Los Disparates” once belonged to Vincent van Gogh, who was fascinated by Goya’s techniques, as well as the expressive and emotional content of his work.

 This exhibition focuses on the museum’s permanent collection and the UK Art Museum itself through artwork, educational instruction and other incisive exhibits.
-The artwork comes from the Digital Learning Gallery, an online resource created through a UK Arts Extension Outreach grant that connects art lovers across the Commonwealth to our collection. “re:museum” offers visitors the opportunity to see objects up close and complements online engagement with unique in-person opportunities.
+The artwork comes from the Digital Learning Gallery, an online resource created through a UK Arts Outreach Outreach grant that connects art lovers across the Commonwealth to our collection. “re:museum” offers visitors the chance to see objects up close and complements online engagement with unique in-person opportunities.
 Each item includes background information, contemplative prompts, and activities for a variety of ages and levels of artistic experience.

 ‘re:museum’ also features an overview of the history of the UK Art Museum as well as details of the installation of exhibitions and how the museum maintains a permanent collection of over 5,000 works of art.